 According to the National Athletic Trainers' Association (NATA), many certified athletic trainers hold a master's degree (www.nata.org).
 Master's programs include advanced coursework plus a capstone requirement, which may be a comprehensive exam, thesis or research project.
 These programs may prepare individuals to instruct at the university level.

 Prospective students may consult the Commission on Accreditation of Athletic Training Education (CAATE) for accredited programs.
 The CAATE has accredited athletic training programs, and it is sponsored by the NATA and several other major organizations that set professional practice guidelines.
 Graduating from an accredited program is a requirement for certification.

-According to the U.S. Bureau of Labor Statistics (BLS), several states require athletic trainers to be licensed or registered (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), most states require athletic trainers to be licensed or registered (www.bls.gov).
 Licensing and registration are given by the Board of Certification, Inc. (BOC), which requires that applicants have a degree from an accredited school and a passing score on a qualifying exam.
 The BOC sets practicing standards and continuing education requirements.

 Career Summary of Athletic Trainers

 The NATA defines athletic trainers as healthcare professionals who recognize, prevent and rehabilitate injuries that result from playing sports or other physical activities.
 They may be part of a complete health care team and work under a physician's supervision.
 Athletic trainers provide medical and allied health care services to individual athletes or entire sports teams.
 They may be employed by elementary or high schools, colleges and professional sports organizations as well as medical centers.